 Playing an active role

 Trudy believes that people who are suffering from serious illness should play an active role in their own sickness: doing some research and learning about their cancer, their treatments, and asking questions from their doctor.
 It is learning to live well with illness – being involved throughout the entire process and not limiting themselves in what they can do because of their illness.
 People should move away from putting their life on hold by playing an active role not only in their treatment but also in their own lives; aside from medical treatments, there are plenty of other non-medical areas which people can pay attention to that can lift their spirits.

 John Stephure was Trudy’s friend and colleague.
-He was diagnosed with very difficult cancer, was given one year to live, yet was able to live for 11 years.
+After being diagnosed with very difficult cancer, he was given one year to live -- yet was able to live for 11 years.
 She met John when he joined her workshop on living well with wellness last 2000.
-From then on, he was determined to set up a centre in Calgary, Canada for people impacted with cancer, people who had cancer, their caregivers, and friends.
+From then on, he was determined to set up a centre in Calgary, Canada for people impacted by cancer -- people who had cancer, their caregivers, and friends.

 By 2007, the centre actually came to life; years later they had a new building which they call the Carma house.
-Unfortunately, John went to the hospital the day before the opening of the house and never got to see the inside of the house.
+Unfortunately, John went to the hospital the day before the opening of the house and never got to go inside.
 Trudy defines John as a purposeful man who wholeheartedly devoted himself to Wellspring.
 His ikigai was focused on four F’s: faith, family, friends, and fun.
-He did not want others to go through cancer the way he did, hence his mantra: no one needs to face cancer alone, which eventually became a vision statement of Wellspring, Calgary.
+He did not want others to go through cancer the way he did, hence his mantra, 'no one needs to face cancer alone', which eventually became a vision statement of Wellspring, Calgary.

 Questions to ask one’s self